Asteriskx/Yuna/README.md

 # Yuna
-Yuna is trial listen on iTunes.
+Yuna is "iTunes" search wrapper API.
+(Music only...)